laspy/laspy/doc/source/tut_part_3.rst

 =============================================

-There is not a great deal of LAS version 1.3 and 1.4 test data around, so laspy's implementation of these formats is neccesarily preliminary.
+There is not a great deal of LAS version 1.3 and 1.4 test data around, so laspy's implementation of these formats is necessarily preliminary.
 Nevertheless, based on the test data we've been able to find, all the basic features should work.

 The dimensions which are newly available from point formats 4-10 are accessed